• Leading Disruption

 AI requires creative thinking, and companies that think outside the box when it comes to AI leadership are reaping the benefits.
 For example, Moderna put AI—along with all of IT—under their Chief Human Resources Officer.

 Unusual?
 Absolutely.
-But it strikes at a crucial insight: the person leading AI must understand both business strategy and technology, and be positioned to drive cross-functional change.
+However, it highlights a crucial insight: the person leading AI must understand both business strategy and technology, and be positioned to drive cross-functional change.

 Moderna recognized that AI transformation is fundamentally about people, processes, and organizational change.
-Their CHRO had the business credibility, change management expertise, and CEO access to drive enterprise-wide adoption.
+Their CHRO possessed the business credibility, change management expertise, and access to the CEO, enabling them to drive enterprise-wide adoption.

 Your Three Options (And Why Two Don't Work)